 Using the “sidecar,” the data is replicated to HANA.
-This is to be a precursor to replacing the current database, called AnyDB, to reflect it being Oracle or IBM, etc.. with HANA.
+This is a precursor to replacing the current database, called AnyDB, to reflect it being Oracle or IBM, etc.. with HANA.

-Why this database is being replaced in the first place is an interesting question as Oracle, HANA and MS are continually updating their databases.
-And there is no evidence presented by SAP that HANA outperforms other databases even in analytics, as we cover in the article What is HANA’s Actual Performance and Articles that Exaggerate HANA’s Benefits.
+This database is being replaced in the first place is an interesting question as Oracle, HANA, and MS are continually updating their databases.
+And there is no evidence presented by SAP that HANA outperforms other databases even in analytics.
+As we cover in the article What is HANA’s Actual Performance and Articles that Exaggerate HANA’s Benefits.
 But SAP continues to use uses false compatibility claims to push customers to HANA.
 They do this even when there is no evidence for HANA outperforming the database it is replacing.

-Here is a typical quotation from SAP on this topic that tries to ease companies into moving towards HANA, without providing evidence that moving to HANA makes sense.
+Here is a typical quotation from SAP on this topic that tries to ease companies into moving towards HANA without evidence that moving to HANA makes sense.

 “Customers can add new analytics capabilities immediately without disruption to their existing landscape.
 Any investment today will be valid for SAP Business Suite powered by SAP HANA.”

 The logic often presented by SAP is that if SAP offers an item, that it naturally should move moved to.

 Benefits of the SAP HANA Sidecar?

 And here is another promoting the benefits of this design.